open-amt-cloud-toolkit/docs/docs/Tutorials/uitoolkitReact.md

 --8<-- "References/abbreviations.md"
 # Add MPS UI Toolkit Controls to a WebUI

 The UI Toolkit allows developers to add manageability features to a console with prebuilt React components.
-The code snippets simplify the task of adding complex manageability UI controls, such as the Keyboard, Video, Mouse (KVM).
+The code snippets simplify the task of adding complex manageability UI controls, such as Keyboard, Video, Mouse (KVM).
 A sample web application, based on React.js, is provided for test and development.

 The tutorial outlines how to add various controls to the sample React web application provided.
 Developers can use the sample code below as a springboard for developing their own consoles.

+??? note "Note - Other Framework Technologies"
+    This guide shows a basic example implementation using React.
+Other frameworks can be used using the UI-Toolkit like Angular and Vue.js.

+    For an example implementation of Angular, see our [Sample Web UI codebase](https://github.com/open-amt-cloud-toolkit/sample-web-ui/).

 ## What You'll Need